-Impact Kenya-Shangilia focuses on meeting the basic needs of shelter, clothing, food, and medical care for the increasing number of orphaned and abandoned children in Kenya, as well as providing a brighter future and opportunities for these children through education.
-Located in Vihiga County in Western Province, Shangilia Children’s Home is home to over 60 children ranging in age from 1 to 18 years.
+Impact Kenya-Shangilia is meeting the basic needs of shelter, clothing, food, and medical care for orphaned and abandoned children in Kenya, as well as providing brighter futures and opportunities for these children through education.

-At Shangilia Children’s Home, we place great emphasis on the importance of education as a step towards independence and self-sufficiency.
-We believe it truly has the power to break the cycle of poverty.
-School fees, uniforms, books, and other education resources are a large portion of ongoing costs for children to receive elementary and secondary education.
-To build up future leaders, we believe one of the greatest investments is in the education of the youth at Shangilia.
+At Shangilia Children’s Home we emphasize the importance of education as a step towards independence and self-sufficiency, and ultimately breaking the cycle of poverty.
+School fees, uniforms, books, and other educational resources are a large portion of ongoing costs for children to receive elementary and secondary education.
+Shangilia means Joy in Swahili and children here are able to live joyfully through the many games, birthday parties, and songs that are sung here.

 Almost half of the children at Shangilia Children’s Home are above the age of thirteen.
 Another project to ensure that these children lead full and successful lives after leaving the home is called Fanikiwa.
 Fanikiwa means to be successful in Swahili and this project helps to get graduates of the children’s home set up to live a full and prosperous life through mentorship, entrepreneurial training, post-secondary education, and financial guidance.